metaschema-framework/oscal-cli/README.md

 The contents of this repository is based on work from the [Metaschema Java repository](https://github.com/usnistgov/oscal-cli/) maintained by the National Institute of Standards and Technology (NIST), the [contents of which have been dedicated in the worldwide public domain](https://github.com/usnistgov/oscal-cli/blob/1d4f38d6b73ec34469063e2a90be69367f8d8996/LICENSE.md) using the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.
 This repository builds on this prior work, maintaining the [CCO license](https://github.com/metaschema-framework/oscal-cli/blob/main/LICENSE.md) on any new works in this repository.

+This tool is maintained to be feature compatible with the NIST [v1.0.3](https://github.com/usnistgov/oscal-cli/releases/tag/v1.0.3) release.
+As a result, Metaschema-based and OSCAL content produced for either will work with this tool.
+This library version fixes bugs in in the NIST version that were confirmed to be present in this library.
+This has been noted in related [issues](https://github.com/usnistgov/oscal-cli/issues) in the NIST repository.
+Unlike its predecessor, this version supports newer releases of the OSCAL models and additional features.